onnx/turnkeyml/README.md

 Evaluating a deep learning model with a familiar toolchain and hardware accelerator is pretty straightforward.
 Scaling these evaluations to get apples-to-apples insights across a landscape of millions of permutations of models, toolchains, and hardware targets is not straightforward.
 Not without help, anyways.

-TurnkeyML is a *tools framework* that integrates models, toolchains, and hardware backends to make evaluation and actuation of this landscape as simple as turning a key.
+TurnkeyML is a *tools framework* that integrates models, toolchains, and hardware backends to make evaluation and actuation of this landscape as simple as turning a key..

 ## Get started